sap-tutorials/Tutorials/tutorials/data-lake-hdlfs-dbx-connection/data-lake-hdlfs-dbx-connection.md

 ---

 ## Prerequisites
- - A licensed SAP HANA data lake instance (non-trial / non-free tier).
+ - A licensed SAP HANA Data Lake instance (non-trial / non-free tier).
  - Access to SAP Software Center.
  - Basic understanding of the public key infrastructure (PKI).
  - Should have completed the [Getting Started with Data Lake Files HDLFSCLI](data-lake-file-containers-hdlfscli) tutorial.